waynr/dfiles/README.md

 `Cargo` (rust's package manager), installing `dfiles`-based apps is trivially easy on new computers and (on the roadmap) will eventually allow you to choose the version of the app installed.
+* Some people don't like installing proprietary libraries and applications onto their main operating system but some use case (Steam, Skype, Zoom, etc) require it; containerization lets them limit those applications' access to the rest of the system.

 However, there can be some drawbacks: